olibits/Utils/helpers.md

     - Java
     - Comment in line \(Android Studio\)
 - Fragments of code
+    - Validate if a EditText is empty
+    - Disabe autofocus in forms when new Activity is calling
     - User JSON Response Login
     - Basic structure for a TextWatcher
     - Validate mail in a EditText